 At our first All-Staff meeting after the outreach staff was hired, I dedicated most of the meeting to promoting TEAM (Together WE Achieve More).
-It does seem a bit cheesy, but I felt this was an important step to bring everyone together to outline the process, specific activities/workloads, and address the need for everyone to be flexible to adjusting timelines and workloads as needed.
-I further emphasized that this Commission was only the second time it had convened and that given all that was going on around us, we were embarking on a historical journey.
+I felt this was an important step to bring everyone together to outline the process, specific activities/workloads, and address the need for everyone to be flexible to adjusting timelines and workloads as needed.
+I further emphasized that this Commission was only the second time it had convened and that given all that was going on around us, we were embarking on a historic journey.
 I likened our journey to that of the fictional superhero team from the Marvel Comics, the Avengers.
 Like the Avengers, we all have our own superhero powers, but collectively we can accomplish great things and overcome any obstacles.
 The key was to work together.
-We covered our common vision of provide the Commission meet its statutory requirements to complete the maps, but they were also creative in finding ways to meet the requests of the Commission in the short timeframes available.
+We covered our common vision of provide the Commissioners support in all areas to ensure they can draw the lines.
+We covered the objectives including timelines, milestones, and processes to capture the information.
+Not only did this team help the Commission meet its statutory requirements to complete the maps, but they were also creative in finding ways to meet the requests of the Commission in the short timeframes available.
 For being such a small team, relative to the other state agencies, our team had great output and many accomplishments.

-Bagley Keene Public Meetings Act Training
+Bagley-Keene Public Meetings Act Training